-To learn more about how simple design creates more accessible websites, contact our experience design experts today, and check out our Accessibility IQ.
+To learn more about how simple design creates more accessible websites, contact our experience design experts today, download our guide, Digitally Accessible Experiences: Why It Matters and How to Create Them, and check out our Accessibility IQ.
 Read more about the elements of accessible web design from our UX for Accessible Design series today.

 Thanks for sharing this.
 I agree!
 A well-designed website can help you form a good impression on your prospective customers.
 It can also help you nurture your leads and get more conversions.